top of page

 Need More Help?

-If your dog's reactivity is impacting your quality of life or you're not sure where to start, I offer virtual coaching through the Dog Lab.
-We'll create a customized plan based on your dog's specific triggers and your goals.
+If your dog's reactivity is impacting your quality of life — or you're not sure where to start — this is exactly what I work on in the Dog Lab.
+We'll build a plan around your dog's specific triggers, your environment, and your goals, and I'll be with you through the whole process via WhatsApp coaching.

 Related Resources: